GsDevKit/GsDevKit_upgrade/README.md

 **[ConfigurationOfGLASS-dkh.224.mcz][10]** managed on GemSource][10] and
 **[BaselineOfGLASS1][9]** managed on [GitHub][11].

-GLASS1 is supported (read tested) for GemStone versions 2.4.8 through 3.4.3 (currently the lastest released version of GemStone/S).
+GLASS1 is supported (read tested) for GemStone versions 2.4.8 through 3.6.3 (currently the latest released version of GemStone/S).

 GLASS1 follows the principle of continuous delivery where every release to the `master` branch can be safely used in production.